 Although there will be scope for developing this further in the full application, be aware that this is a crucial factor in the final assessment.
 Insufficient or unconvincing result descriptions of are among the key reasons for rejecting full applications.
 By considering the results as thoroughly as possible now, you can ensure a higher chance of ultimately securing funding for your project.

 Congratulations for having read this far.
-By informing yourself of these key points, you have taken a first important step in developing an expression of interest that meets our minimum requirements!
+By informing yourself of these key points, you have taken a first important step in developing a successful expression of interest!